openqasm/openqasm/source/language/scope.rst

 Block scope
 -----------

+In addition to the scopes explicitly defined above, local scope blocks may be introduced with curly brackets ``{`` and ``}`` wherever a statement is expected.
+These are sometimes referred to as "anonymous" scope blocks, because they are not directly associated with a named entity such as a gate or subroutine, or the global scope.

-Certain control-flow operations introduce their own local scope.
-These operations are:
+Certain control-flow operations rely on the introduction of local scope blocks.
+These operations are

 * ``for`` loops,
 * ``while`` loops,
 * ``if`` and ``else`` blocks,
 * ``box`` statements.

-These scopes inherit *all* variables that are in scope in the immediately containing scope.
+Local scope blocks inherit *all* variables that are in scope in the immediately containing scope.
 Unlike subroutines and gate scopes, this includes variables that are not ``const``.
 This is broadly similar how these constructs behave in other procedural languages, such as C.